karmak-unity/karmak-unity.github.io/_posts/FRW DataAccess/2020-01-02-AGL - Balance.md

 title: "General Ledger Balance"
 category: "Accounting General Ledger"
 icon: "icon-money"
-type: "data_access" comments: falsedescription: display the allocation tables specified in Fusion, along with the allocation breakdown for each by Branch/Department and the list of breakdown accounts specified in the setup form of the Allocation Table
+type: "data_access" comments: falsedescription: Display the allocation tables specified in Fusion, along with the allocation breakdown for each by Branch/Department and the list of breakdown accounts specified in the setup form of the Allocation Table
 ---

 ---